nanos-world/docs/scripting/static_classes/Client.rst

   * - KeyDown
     - :term:`string` KeyName
-    - A keyboard key has been pressed / is being pressed
+    - A keyboard key has been pressed / is being pressed.
+Return false to block it

   * - KeyUp
     - :term:`string` KeyName
-    - A keyboard key has been released
+    - A keyboard key has been released.
+Return false to block it

   * - MouseDown
-    - :term:`string` KeyName, :term:`number` MouseX, :term:`number` MouseY
+    - :term:`string` KeyName, :term:`number` MouseX, :term:`number` MouseY.
+Return false to block it
     - A mouse button has been pressed / is being pressed

   * - MouseUp
-    - :term:`string` KeyName, :term:`number` MouseX, :term:`number` MouseY
+    - :term:`string` KeyName, :term:`number` MouseX, :term:`number` MouseY.
+Return false to block it
     - A mouse button has been released

   * - Tick